wp-plugins/notiifyd/readme.txt

 License: GPLv2 or Later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Notiifyd allows you to add beautiful, configurable (sticky) notices to your WP installation in seconds.

 == Description ==

 Notiifyd allows you to add beautiful, configurable (sticky) notices to your WP installation in seconds.
+Notiifyd is equipped with a color picker for easy background and text coloring as well as a selection of awesome Google fonts - guaranteed to bring life to your notices and get you noticed!

-== Features ==
+= Features =

 * Choose to display notices in header/footer
 * Choose to display notices on homepage only/all pages